evanx/jsbin/hydratePromises/readme.md

 Perhaps this is for a prototype, and so we want a "quick and dirty" means of hydrating our state.

-So we introduce a mixin and invoke its `hydratePromises` utility function as follows:
+We introduce a mixin for `hydratePromises` which we can use as follows:

 ```javascript
 var FrontPage = React.createClass({